omise/omise-ios/README.md

 ## Installation

+### Carthage

-To get started, add the following line to your `Cartfile`:
+To integrate the OmiseSDK into your Xcode project using [Carthage](https://github.com/Carthage/Carthage), add the following line to your `Cartfile`:

 ```
-github "omise/omise-ios" ~> 4.1.0
+github "omise/omise-ios"
 ```

 Then run `carthage update --use-xcframeworks`: